-Do these rapid losses in the very elements of creativity - reading and writing; an appreciation for and practice of the arts; and thoughtful, ideas-based exchanges with others - signal the beginning of an end to culture as we know it?
+Do these rapid losses in the very elements of creativity - reading and writing; an appreciation for and practice of the creative arts; and thoughtful, civil and ideas-based exchanges with others - signal the beginning of an end to culture as we know it?

-We worry that we are living the eventual extinction of civil conversation, and along with it our collective human ability to create a community based upon the open and free exchange of complex ideas. and time for individual and group creative practice.
+We worry that we are living the eventual extinction of civil conversation, and along with it our collective human ability to create a community based upon the open and free exchange of complex ideas.
+We worry that we have lost the time for individual and group creative practice.

 We hope you decide to join our efforts to safeguard mealtime conversations, creative expression and cooperative, thoughtful exchange.

-Members receive receipt along with complementary digital excerpts of pending publications and the latest issue of the Fourth World Journal.
+Members receive receipt along with complementary digital excerpts of pending publications and a complementary issue of the Fourth World Journal.

-As a Member of Fourth World, you will—perhaps most importantly—receive a heartfelt thanks for helping to protect the 6,000 year old secret of all thriving civilizations: reading, writing and other forms of creative exchange.
+And, as a Member of Fourth World, you will—perhaps most importantly—receive a heartfelt thanks for helping to protect the 6,000 year old secret of all thriving civilizations: reading, writing and other forms of creative exchange.